WeWork.com Global Homepage

 Challenge

-WeWork.com serves as the most prominent, public-facing expression where people learn about the company and discover its services.
-The .com homepage has two objectives: to promote what WeWork stands for and launch users into flows encouraging conversion.
+WeWork.com serves as the most prominent, public-facing expression where people learn about the company and its services.
+Its homepage has two objectives: to promote what WeWork stands for and launch users into flows encouraging conversion.
 A research sprint revealed opportunities to fortify a hero moment and accomplish both goals.

 Outcome